GWeindel/The-Decisive-Role-of-Non-Decision-Time/README.md

 On a single CPU with (current) average speed, a single MCMC for the linear mixed model takes approximatively 4 hours.
 The MCMC from the hddm package are however notoriously slow and the regression model can take up to one month given the high number of burn-in samples.
 One way to fasten this estimation is to reduce the number of burn-in samples, from our experience the inferences should be the same albeit noisier.

 The computation time of all other files are not noteworthy.

-# Updates planned :
-- add the data
-- add the experiment creation code